 Normal and borderline ranges

 The table below can help you find out what range you are in:(1)

 Body Fat Percentage Ranges & Rating for Men

 Body Fat Percentage Ranges & Rating for Women

-- Do resistance training (with equipment or using your own body weight) to build strength and muscle tissue
+- Do resistance training (with equipment, free weights, or using your own body weight) to build strength and muscle tissue

 - Eat foods high in micronutrients and fiber